jjmontesl/cubesviewer/README.md

 Any suggestion, idea, patch, improvement or bug report would be very welcome.

 Also please let me know if you are using CubesViewer.
+It's encouraging :-).

 Authors
 =======